KREN-TV: News operation

-On December 27, 2006, KREN launched a one-hour newscast at 10 p.m., the first HD newscast on a CW station, as well as Reno's only primetime local newscast.
+On December 27, 2006, KREN launched a one-hour newscast at 10 p.m., the first HD newscast on a CW station, as well as Reno's only prime time local newscast.
 The station adopted the "Videojournalist" model of news gathering whereby the reporter is also the photographer and editor.
 On June 1, 2007, KREN severed its ties with local ABC affiliate KOLO-TV, which originally produced a 10 p.m. newscast for KREN.

 Weekend 10 p.m. shows were launched in late 2007.

 In January 2008, all KREN newscasts were scaled back to 30 minutes, instead of the previous 1 hour.
 Weekend KAZR Spanish language newscasts were canceled, but the weekday KAZR news shows remained an hour long.

 On March 11, 2008, KREN and KAZR canceled all newscasts, and dismissed the entire news staff.
 Pappas Telecasting cited low advertising revenue as the reason for the cancellation.

 After Entravision took over in April 2009, a local Spanish-language newscast was initially expected to return to KREN.
 However, in October 2009, KREN began carrying the 6 p.m. and 11 p.m. newscasts of Las Vegas sister station KINC, with Reno-specific inserts produced by reporter Anya Archinga and videojournalist Enrique Chiabra.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-KREN-TV shut down its analog signal, over UHF channel 27, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal remained on its pre-transition UHF channel 26.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 27.
+KREN-TV shut down its analog signal, over UHF channel 27, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal remained on its pre-transition UHF channel 26, using virtual channel 27.